 ACTIVITY SHEET – Click to download activities designed to give you a deeper understanding of the subject.

-You need grade 6 in Biology and grade 5 or above in English and Maths.
+You need grade 6 in Biology, or two 6s in combined science, and grade 5 or above in English and maths.

 You will be assessed through written examinations, with regular internal assessment taking place as the course unfolds.
 Your final A Level exam will be made up of two/three exam papers covering the entire programme at the end of year two.